LuxDevHQ/SQL-CRUD-QUESTIONS/README.md

-SQL Practice Questions on food_prod Table
+#### SQL Practice Questions on food_prod Table

 Below are 16 SQL-based questions designed to help you practice all CRUD (Create, Read, Update, Delete) operations using the food_prod table.

-CREATE Operations
+1. CREATE Operations

+a.
 Insert a new record for Maize harvested on 2025-05-10, including quantity harvested, average temperature, rainfall amount, soil pH level, pesticide used, organic certification, market price per kg, and export destination.

+b.
 Insert two different crop records (e.g., Wheat and Tea) into the table with different export destinations and organic certifications.

-READ Operations
+2. READ Operations

+a.
 Retrieve all details of the food_prod table.

+b.
 List all organic-certified crops that are exported to France.

+c.
 Display the crop type and quantity harvested for all entries harvested after January 1, 2025.

+d.
 Show the top 3 crops with the highest market price per kg.

+e.
 Find all crops that used no pesticide.

+f.
 Count the total number of records in the food_prod table.

+g.
 Retrieve the average market price for each export destination.

+h.
 List all records where the soil pH level is below 5.5 and not organic certified.

+i.
 Identify crops with quantity harvested greater than 1000 kg and exported to countries starting with the letter G.

-UPDATE Operations
+3. UPDATE Operations

+a.
 Update the market price per kg to 50.00 for all Maize crops harvested before 2025-01-01.

+b.
 Change the organic_certified status to "No" where pesticide_used is not null.

+c.
 Update the export destination to "Local" for all records where the market price per kg is below 20.00.

-DELETE Operations
+4. DELETE Operations

+a.
 Delete all records where the harvest date is before the year 2023.

+b.
 Remove all records where quantity harvested is null or equal to zero.